Goya Foods

-Goya Foods, Inc. is an American producer of a brand of foods sold in the United States and many Spanish-speaking countries.
-It has facilities in the United States (including Puerto Rico), the Dominican Republic and Spain.
-It is under third-generation ownership of the Spanish-American Unanue family, and is headquartered in Jersey City, New Jersey.
+Goya Foods, Inc., is a private American multinational producer and distributor of foods and beverages sold in the United States and many Spanish-speaking countries.
+The company operates facilities in the United States, Puerto Rico, the Dominican Republic, and Spain.
+It is under third-generation ownership of the Spanish-American Unanue family and is headquartered in Jersey City, New Jersey.

+The company was founded in 1936 by Prudencio Unanue Ortiz and Carolina Casal de Valdez, a Spanish married couple who emigrated to New York City.
+Upon Prudencio's death in 1976, the company was valued at $8.5 million, and was passed on to sons Joseph, Charles, Francisco, and Anthony.
+Under Joseph's tenure as chief executive Goya became a major corporation, which by 1998 produced about 800 food items, employed 2,000 workers, and had about US$700 million in annual revenue.
+In 2004, Joseph was ousted by fellow family members, who replaced him with Robert Unanue, son of Anthony.
+By that time, the company was generating more than $1 billion in annual revenue.

 History

-Goya Foods was founded in 1933 (some sources claim 1936), by Prudencio Unanue Ortiz (1886–1976) from Valle de Mena, Spain.
-Prudencio immigrated to Puerto Rico, where he met and married Carolina Casal (1890–1984), also a Spanish immigrant; they later moved to New York City.
-The family had originally opened a small store called "Unanue and Sons" in 1922; however, it was converted to wholesale in the mid 1930s.
+Goya Foods was established in the United States in 1936, in New York City, by Prudencio Unanue Ortiz (1886–1976) from Valle de Mena, Spain.
+Previously, he had immigrated to Puerto Rico, where he met and married Carolina Casal (1890–1984), also a Spanish immigrant.
+There the family had opened a small store called "Unanue and Sons" in 1922; however, it was converted to wholesale in the mid 1930s.
 Prudencio purchased the "Goya" name from a Moroccan sardine company because he believed that his last name was too difficult to pronounce for American customers and also liked the association to Spanish artist Francisco Goya.

-When Prudencio Unanue died in 1976, he left Goya to his sons, Joseph, Charles, Francisco and Anthony.
-Upon his father's death, Joseph A. Unanue became chief executive of Goya, then a fairly small, $8.5 million company.
-As president and chief executive of the company, Joseph shared control with his brother Francisco, who served as president of Goya de Puerto Rico Inc., responsible for much of the company's manufacturing operations.
-Joseph A. Unanue's son, Joseph F. Unanue, was general manager and vice president of Goya de Puerto Rico from 1989 to 1996, when he became executive vice president at the company's New Jersey, assuming the No. 2 position in the company; he died two years later.
+When Prudencio Unanue died in 1976, he left Goya to his sons, Joseph, Charles, Francisco, and Anthony.
+Joseph A. Unanue became president and chief executive of Goya, then just an $8.5 million company, sharing control with Francisco, who served as president of Goya de Puerto Rico Inc., responsible for much of the company's manufacturing operations.
+Joseph A. Unanue's son, Joseph F. Unanue, was general manager and vice president of Goya de Puerto Rico from 1989 to 1996, when he became executive vice president at the company's New Jersey headquarters, assuming the No. 2 position in the company; he died two years later.